Bachelor of Science in Nursing (BSN) Completion Program

 Prerequisite: NURS 310, 320, 410, 430. prerequisite or corequisite: NURS 440.
 This is a capstone course in which the Registered Nurse will enhance her/his knowledge and skills in leadership, quality improvement, patient outcomes, and patient safety.
 The healthcare issue the student identified in the beginning of the program and has developed throughout the program will be shared in the practice setting.
 The Registered Nurse will develop individualized leadership objectives.
 The course includes a seminar component and 45 hours of fieldwork experience guided by a nurse mentor.

 Prerequisite: NURS 310, 320, 410, 430.
-This course explores the utilization of information management, patient care technologies, and communication technologies to deliver quality and safe patient care.
-Standardized computer information systems terminologies, regulatory reporting, decision support systems for evidence-based practice and health education, data analysis for quality improvement, electronic health records to improve patient outcomes, data security, and confidentiality of patient information will be explored.
-The Registered Nurse will examine social technology and public information domains and their impact on quality and safe patient care.
+This course explores the utilization of information management, patient care technologies and communication technologies to deliver quality and safe patient care.
+Standardized computer information systems terminologies, regulatory reporting, decision support systems for evidence-based practice and health education, data analysis for quality improvement, electronic health records to improve patient outcomes, data security and confidentiality of patient information will be explored.
+The registered nurse will examine social technology and public information domains and their impact on the quality and safe patient care. (this is an 8-week course, offered in the second half of the semester [fall and spring only; not yet offered in the summer]).

 Other UMW Course that must be taken at UMW for the BSN Completion Degree